LMauricius/mgf-syntax/MGF_Spec.md

     - If it starts with an item or a non-textual symbol, it gets a *new* starting textual symbol, having only the prefix

 ### Contexts
+Items interact with the **context** they are evalated in.
+A single context can have The following contexts are defined and used by the standard functions:
+- **Choice context**: Allows multiple choices of a result
+    - All context properties can be different for every choice
+    - When matching, allows multiple possible matches
+    - When having a value, allows multiple possible independent values
+    - Has an intrinsic order of choices, which is useful when deciding on one of them
+    - Purpose: Recognition of different inputs and chosing the most suitable interpretation
+- **Matching context**: A context in which items are evaluated to match inputs from a stream
+    - It consists of a stream of input values, which can be textual characters, but also tokens with classes or other values.
+    - Expanding a function into items in this context means processing the inputs by the items it expanded into
+    - When an item matches a string of inputs, the following items can only match following inputs after the matched ones.
+    - Alternative choices can match different strings starting at the same place in the stream.
+Each choice branches into its own match, with it's own following matches.
+As the branches are independent, each introduced branch effectively copies the whole context
+- **Value context**: A context in which items produce meaningful values
+    - This context itself is a value
+    - The values of evaluated items are *included* in the context.
+The fields of the item's value are added to the context, with list-based fields being appended to the fields of the context.
+The context is a **parent** value to the included values
+    - Purpose: constructing semantic data, ASTs, or annotated values during parsing
+- **Group context**: A context used only within an item group
+    - Usually has a parent context, being the context that surrounds the evaluated group
+    - Purpose: properties that won't affect its parent, like temporary fields
+- **Scope context**: The scope we're evaluating in
+    - Has its prefix and a parent it is a sub-scope of
+    - All productions that are defined within it also exist in its parent, following the prefixing rules
+    - When
+    - Items evaluated within this context that refer to productions defined within don't need prefixes

 ### Built-in functions
 Several functions are provided by default: